Tsuba, Japanese sword guard Jyuluck-Do Corp.

 Sugiura Joi (1701 - 1761)

-His given name is Tahichi.
+His given name was Tahichi.
 After manfood, Senuemon.
 Born in Kano of Mino Province as a son of Samurai of Toda Domain.

 After Toda Domain moved to Shinano Province under the order from the Tokugawa Shogunate, he became an official craftsman for the domain.